pjtunstall/a-ray-tracer-darkly/README.md

 ### Image quality parameters

 Two parameters determine image quality.
 Higher values increase image quality, but the image takes longer to render.
-This is especially noticeable in more complex scenes.
+This is especially noticeable for more complex scenes.

-`max_depth` is the maximum number of recursions before we stop calculating the contribution each collision of a light ray makes to the color of the pixel.
+`max_depth` is the maximum number of recursions (bounces) before we stop calculating the contribution each collision of a light ray makes to the color of the pixel.
+Fewer bounces means less global illumination.
 In scenes dominated by indirect lighting, it contributes to realism: deeper soft shadows, color bleeding, subtle ambient effects.
 For scenes dominated by direct lighting, raising the depth beyond 1–2 may not show obvious differences.

-To compensate for the discreteness of pixels, we take samples from the area surrounding the pixel and average the resulting light (color) values together. `samples_per_pixel` is the number of such samoles taken.
-Higher values (more samples) give a smoother, less pixelated look.
+`samples_per_pixel` controls how many rays are fired per pixel.
+To reduce the jaggedness and noise that result from sampling a single point per pixel, we take multiple samples within the area of each pixel.
+These rays are slightly randomized--perturbed within the pixel's extent--and their color values are averaged.
+It's like taking several noisy photos of the same scene and combining them to get a cleaner image.
+Results are especially evident in complex lighting situations like soft shadows, glossy surfaces, and indirect illumination.
+The improvement is often dramatic.

 ### Converting images to PNG, JPG, etc.